 AI Log speaks

-Most of my paid appearances are in-person, interactive engagements rather than Ted Talk-style lectures or my talking head on Zoom.
-Even my keynotes involve quite a bit of audience participation.
+The best essays on AI Log started as in-person talks, interactive engagements rather than Ted Talk-style lectures or my talking head on Zoom.
+I use physical objects and images to illustrate what I am saying, not PowerPoint slides crowded with the words I say.
+Even my talks at larger conferences involve quite a bit of audience participation.

 Here are some recent talks:

-The Boring Revolution: How AI Will Change Education and the Workplace, and Why You Might Not Even Notice at Explorance World in Montreal.
+• The Boring Revolution: How AI Will Change Education and the Workplace, and Why You Might Not Even Notice at Explorance World in Montreal.
+You can watch the talk, including the Q&A, on YouTube here.
+I gave updated versions of the talk at the Explorance French Europe Summit and Explorance Europe Summit.
 Notes and image credits are here.
-You can watch the talk, including the Q&A, on YouTube here.

-I was invited to the Midwest Symposium on Social Entrepreneurship in Kansas City, Missouri, where I appeared on a panel about AI in education with a filmmaker and a lawyer.
-I was also part of a workshop on Perceptual Learning led by anthropologist Shannon Jackson, who argued we should think of human learning as a βpromiscuous coupling of perception and cognition.β This is now my favorite way to describe how humans learn!
+• I was invited to the Midwest Symposium on Social Entrepreneurship in Kansas City, Missouri, where I appeared on a panel about AI in education with a filmmaker and a lawyer.
+I was also part of a workshop on Perceptual Learning led by anthropologist Shannon Jackson, who argued we should think of human learning as a β€œpromiscuous coupling of perception and cognition.”
+This is now my favorite way to describe how humans learn!

 If you want a general sense of the sorts of things I talk about, you can hear me on this episode of My Edtech Life talking with Fonz Mendoza.
-Lance Eaton featured a conversation we had on his Substack
+Lance Eaton featured a conversation we had on his Substack AI + Education = Simplified.

 Visit my website to book me for your next education conference, podcast, or faculty workshop, or to arrange for me to talk with you and your organization.